alvaroferran/vscode_debugging/README.md

-# vscode_debugging
+# VSCode debugging
-Set of .json configuration files for debugging
+Set of json configuration files for debugging